mo-sangha/book/chapters/nature-as-awareness.typ

 Then conditioned mind is essentially turning in on itself, like water pouring into water, as mind recognizing mind.

-If pointing out to bindus (light spheres within light rays) as the "nature of reality" is successful, the practitioner will see tiny light spheres inside light rays which appear to have rainbow halos.
-This further leads into pure vision.
+This first phase corresponds to the first of Garab Dorje's three statements:
+"Introducing directly the face of rigpa itself."
+If the practitioner notices bindus (small light spheres within rays) with togal introduction, then it corresponds with the first togal vision.

-This phase corresponds with the 3rd of the 5 paths as stated by Patrul Rinpoche:
+In Mahayana context, this phase corresponds with the 3rd of the 5 paths as stated by Patrul Rinpoche:

 #quote(block: true, attribution: [_A Brief Guide to the Stages and Paths of the Bodhisattvas_ @lotsawa-bodhisattva-stages])[
   The path of seeing is so called because it is the stage at which we first see